What To Think About When Signing A Commercial Property Lease

 Once you’ve signed, the balance of power will have dramatically shifted in the landlords favour.

-Commercial property leases can be confusing and complicated beasts.
+Commercial property lease can be a confusing and complicated beast.

 It’s always advisable to instruct a commercial property solicitor who can walk you through the terms before signing.